web-illinois/toolkit-management/documentation/PROJECT_WORKFLOW.md

 * **No Status**: These are added using dependabot and have lower priority.

 ## Working On
 During the WIGG Web Components meeting, we will assign work and send items to these categories.
+We will try to group issues that focus on a single component together and assign them to a developer.

 ### Who does this and when?
 The person who intends to work on this will move the issue to these categories.